 The tools and services in Hotjar are really well designed and easy to use, but they aren’t new or revolutionary.
 What’s incredible about Hotjar is what you get for the price you pay.
 They have a free tier for bloggers that are just starting out and a really affordable tier ($29) if you want access to more data points.

-Food Blogger Pro members can check out the Hotjar course to learn how to set up and implement Hotjar on blog.
+Food Blogger Pro members can check out the Hotjar course to learn how to set up and implement Hotjar on your blog.

 Speaking of FBP…

-New Course: Instagram for Food Bloggers
+New Course: Instagram For Food Bloggers

 We have a brand new course that we JUST launched with 21 lessons packed with info to help you discover how food bloggers can and should be using Instagram to build their brand.